ai-safe-ops-labs/ai-safe-ops/README.md

     *   **Use Case:** Generate a compliance report for the EU AI Act by having an AI agent analyze your code and documentation against the official requirements.
     *   **Command:** `ai-safe-ops audit --policy ./policies/eu-ai-act.yml ./my-agent-project`

-### 3. 🛡️ The Guardrails (Runtime Protection)
+### 3. 🛡️ The Guardrails Engine (Runtime Protection)

-This is a lightweight Python library (`ai_safe_ops.guardrails`) that you import directly into your agent's code.
+Easily implement guardrails directly into your agent's code.
 It acts like an airbag or ABS system, actively preventing harmful behavior in real-time.

 *   **Use Case:** Prevent your agent from processing prompts containing Personal Identifiable Information (PII) or from generating responses that mention a competitor's name.
 *   **Integration:** Designed to be easily plugged into the callback systems of modern agent frameworks (e.g., Google ADK's `before_model_callback`).